 That starts with identifying anomalies.
 Using a combination of internal tools and Sigma, the team filters incoming alerts to surface units that are trending out of spec.
 High fault counts land those units on an “offenders list,” which helps mechanics and dispatchers prioritize their time.

-From there, Sigma becomes the diagnostic hub.
+From there, Sigma becomes a diagnostic hub.
 Teams can drill into the telemetry for each unit, compare normal versus abnormal operating periods, and examine the machine’s speed, pressure, temperature, and set points over time.
 That visibility allows mechanics to pinpoint the root issue—whether it’s a mechanical fault, a change in well conditions, or something else entirely.

 Sometimes the fix can be handled remotely.
 Other times it requires a technician on-site.
 Either way, Sigma ensures that fix is informed, efficient, and measurable.
 After adjustments are made, the team monitors changes in performance to validate the fix and, if successful, scale that approach across similar units or geographies.

-"Teams can drill into the telemetry for each unit, compare normal versus abnormal operating periods, examine the machine’s speed, pressure, temperature, and set points over time.
-That visibility allows mechanics to pinpoint the root issue—whether it’s a mechanical fault, a change in well conditions, or something else entirely."
+Teams can drill into the telemetry for each unit, compare normal versus abnormal operating periods, examine the machine’s speed, pressure, temperature, and set points over time.
+That visibility allows mechanics to pinpoint the root issue.

-This workflow—what Flogistix calls “showing how optimization works”—llifts the performance of the entire fleet.
+This workflow—what Flogistix calls “showing how optimization works”—lifts the performance of the entire fleet.
 In one case, a single optimized vapor recovery unit saw emissions capture jump from 210 to 816 metric tons of CO₂e in a single month.
 That’s the equivalent of taking 177 cars off the road or eliminating the energy usage of 64 homes.
 At that scale, the impact is undeniable.

-“Run time is king,” said Ali Sylvester.
+“Run time is king,” said Sylvester.
 “If the unit’s running, the producer is making money.
 But how well it’s running—that’s where the real difference is.
 That’s where optimization, and the data that enables it, becomes critical.”

 Diagnostics and fixes are only part of the picture.
 Flogistix uses Sigma to experiment, adapt, and move faster—because in field operations, speed is just as critical for safety as it is for efficiency.

 With input tables, business users can drop in reference files, assumptions, or quick adjustments and instantly merge them with live telemetry.
 That kind of ad hoc analysis used to be impossible without engineering support.
 Now it’s routine.
-“It lets people test a theory or plug in context without filing a ticket,” said Danny Burrows.
-“It’s one of the biggest unlocks for how we work.”

 Paired with drilldowns, it gives the team a way to isolate issues across more than 2 terabytes of daily telemetry, identify true anomalies, and trace them back to specific timeframes or units.
 They can decide which machines require attention, whether the fix can be remote, and—if not—what kind of technician or part to send.
 That clarity eliminates wasted trips and shrinks the gap between problem and resolution.